mrzacarias/slate/source/includes/ApiV1ReadingsImport.md

 # Readings Import

-The **Readings Import** endpoint is used to save readings directly to insight database, without the necessity of a TeleRx flow import.
+The **Readings Import** endpoint is used to save readings directly to insight database.
 It's used to save the stand-alone, tabletless version of Netra and for Netrometer readings.
+It's also used to save custom readings information.

 <aside class="warn">
 All requests require <a href="#basic-authentication">authentication</a>.